FreddieLindsey/media_server_scripts/README.md

 * Use a terminal emulator
 * Have physical access to your computer
-* Be running either Mac OS X 10.9 or Ubuntu 14.04 LTS (Desktop or Server are tested)
+* Be running either Mac OS X 10.9 or Ubuntu 12.04 LTS (Desktop)

 It is STRONGLY recommended you have a quad-core machine to run these scripts, or if not, a Core i5 or above processor, preferably with hyper-threading enabled.
 If you're running Mac OS X, a Mac from 2011 or later will generally suffice.
 You will see considerable performance issues if the processor of the machine you intend to run these scripts on is underpowered.